Danut89/ProjectMilestone1-Vegan-Bliss/README.md

 ## Structure
+The site has 4 main pages + a succes message page:
 ### Nav Bar
-The site has 4 main pages:

 - **Navigation**: The navbar includes links to essential sections of the website such as Home, Recipes, Lifestyle, About Us, and Contact Us, ensuring easy and intuitive navigation.
 - **Branding**: Features a distinct logo image and text to reinforce the Vegan Bliss brand identity.
 - **Sticky Design**: The navbar remains fixed at the top of the page while scrolling, providing constant access to navigation links.